WaniaKhance/WaniaKhance/README.md

 ### Hi there 👋

+- 👩 I’m Wania Khan
+- 👀 I’m tech enthusiast and Machine Learning researcher.
+Recently completed my masters in the field of Green Networking and Cloud Computing.
+- 🌱 I have strong expertise in data analytics and visualization.
+I have done quite many projects which I consider can help other students or data enthusiasts like me 🙂
+- 💞️ Are you interested in data science and machine learning? check out my repository.
+- 📫 Reach out to me on my linkedin account - link given in the profile section.
+- 😄 Pronouns: She/her

 <!--
 **WaniaKhance/WaniaKhance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.